KittyGiraudel/site/_posts/2013-03-25-compass-extensions.md

 }
 ```

-Since IE6 doesn't understand `!important`, it will apply the later declaratation while other browsers will follow the hammer bash flaged rule.
+Since IE6 doesn’t understand `!important`, it will apply the later declaratation while other browsers will follow the hammer bash flaged rule.

 ## Image dimensions